 The distribution of trophic position for 50 published food webs shows that 98.8% of consumer nodes have a trophic position less than or equal to four (Figure 1a).
 Very few species have a trophic position higher than five in these food webs (see Appendix for details on the webs used).
-Alternatively, the single longest chain in 39 of the 50 published webs (78%) are less than or equal to five levels (Figure A1).
+Alternatively, the single longest chain in 39 of the 50 published webs (78%) are less than or equal to five levels (Figure 1b).
 A recent study by Ulanowicz et al. (2013) demonstrated that by accounting for the amount of biomass flowing along the links (links with more biomass flow are weighted more heavily) the number of effective trophic levels is approximately three for a set of 16 networks.
-Ulanowicz et al. (2013) speculated that this pattern may result from the elimination of configurations of interacting species that are less likely to persist that others.
+Ulanowicz et al. (2013) speculated that this pattern may result from the elimination of configurations of interacting species that are less likely to persist than others.

-The limitation of food chain length has been addressed in a number of ways from energetics to foraging theory to dynamic constraints (Post, 2002).
-Each hypothesis has both strengths and weaknesses, leading many to believe that the limits of food chain length must be a complex blend of multiple causes (Post, 2002).
+The most commonly tested hypotheses for variation in food chain length are associated with relatively conflicting support.
 The earliest explanation for food chain shortness is that the efficiency of energy transfer between trophic levels is low.
 Available energy at a trophic level should therefore decrease rapidly going up the chain (Elton, 1927; Hutchinson, 1959; Lindeman, 1942).
 Areas with higher energy availability (often measured as productivity) should then support longer chains, a prediction not supported by empirical observations.
 Up to five trophic levels are observed in both the highly productive tropics and the low productivity polar regions (Pimm, 1982).
-An alternative explanation is that larger ecosystems allow for longer food chains (Post et al., 2000), although the mechanism for this is unclear (Post, 2002).
-Empirical support for this hypothesis is conflicting, with supporting evidence in lakes and some islands (Post, 2002; Takimoto et al., 2008) but not on other islands (Young et al., 2013).
+An alternative explanation is that larger ecosystems allow for longer food chains (Post et al., 2000).
+Ecosystem size has been found to be related to food chain length in lakes and some islands (Post, 2002; Takimoto et al., 2008) but not on other islands (Young et al., 2013).
 The combination of productivity and ecosystem size, the productive-space hypothesis, has also been proposed to explain variation in food chain length (Post et al., 2000; Schoener, 1989; Spencer and Warren, 1996; Vander Zanden et al., 1999).
 Evidence for the productive-space hypothesis, however, is contradictory with an equal number of studies finding support as those failing to find support (Post, 2007, 2002; Young et al., 2013).

-Morphological or biological constraints (e.g., organism size, gape width, etc.) have also been thought to limit food chain length, but this hypothesis is not well supported in the literature, and is generally rejected (Pimm, 1982).
 Alternatively, optimal foraging theory suggests that because there is more available energy, it is evolutionarily more optimal to feed at low trophic levels (Cohen et al., 1986).
 The question then becomes, why would organisms evolve to feed higher in the food chain, where there is less available energy?
 Short food chains should result from the balance between feeding at low levels with more energy, and feeding at high levels to fulfill dietary/nutritional restrictions (Cohen et al., 1986; Hastings and Conrad, 1979).